YangJue213-spec/A-I-Ching/README.md

 *Inspired by the structure of the I Ching, designed for autonomous agent governance.*

 > ⚠️ **Experimental.** This is a working framework, not a finished theory.
-> It has been reasoned through but not battle-tested in production.
-> Feedback, counter-examples, and broken cases are exactly what it needs.

 中文版见下方 ⬇︎ [中文](#中文版)